Where is Mount Everest?

 In 1921, Britain's Mount Everest Committee launched a Mount Everest reconnaissance expedition to find routes to the summit.
 British climber George Mallory was part of the early British expeditions in 1921, 1922, and 1924 that attempted to be the first to reach Mount Everest's summit.
 As a skilled alpinist, Mallory was chosen to lead the first-ever climbing attempts on Mount Everest.

-Driven by his burning desire to conquer Everest, Mallory returned in 1924 with climbing partner Andrew Irvine.
-On June 6th, fellow expedition member Noel Odell spotted them climbing high on Everest’s Northeast Ridge.
-Then the clouds rolled in and the men vanished, never to be seen alive again.
-Mallory’s body was discovered in 1999 at 26,700 feet, suggesting he and Irvine may have been the first to summit Everest 29 years before the official first ascent.
+Unfortunately, there was a change in the weather, and then the clouds rolled in and the climbers vanished, never to be seen alive again.
+Mallory’s body was discovered in 1999 at 26,700 feet.
+With this discovery, there were speculations that Mallory and Irvine may have been the first to summit Everest 29 years before the official first ascent.

-Tales from the Death Zone
+Tales from the Death Zone:

 Mount Everest Dead Bodies: